moskytw/clime/docs/api.rst

     import clime.now

-This module is a shortcut to execute:
+The above line is same as to execute:

 ::

     import clime
     clime.start()

-The :func:`~clime.core.start` is still a shortcut, but it allows you to give arguments to customize.
+In this form, you can pass arguments to :func:`~clime.core.start` to customize your CLI program.

 The most formal way is: